-How to Find a Psychologist
+How to Find the Right Psychologist in Ontario: A Practical Guide

 Therapy and assessment are not one size fits all.
 Every client brings a lifetime of experiences that shape who they are going to work with best.
 Some people want a more directive psychologist, others may be better with someone who guides but does not tell them what to do.
 And still others may want something in-between.

-stagnation or worsening of symptoms
+Experience slower progress or even worsening symptoms

 A Sea of Credentials: